FIWARE-Archive/i2nd.OFNIC/docs/Installation_and_administration_manual.rst

 I/O flows
 --------------------------------------------------------

-Port 2222 for RESTful API and port 6633 for the communication with the network nodes via OpenFlow plugin.
+Port 2222 for RESTful API and port 6633 for the communication with the network nodes via OpenFlow plugin..